-The following PDF document was emailed to State Park officials on June 30th, as the official comment response to the 132 page draft RTMP published on 5/19/2022 by State Parks Planning Department.
+The following PDF document was emailed to State Park officials on June 30th, as the official comment response to the 1st draft of the RTMP published on 5/19/2022 by State Parks Planning Department.

 Make Mountain Biking Better in California State Parks